Last Updated on October 25, 2023 by Sorin Petroj

 The three theories most significantly led to the Chinese dominance in table tennis.
 In addition, several strategies and national policies contribute to China’s leadership in table tennis.
 Keep reading to learn about China’s unique approach and strategies to global table tennis domination.

 Rise Of The Chinese Domination In Table Tennis

 Although table tennis was introduced in China in 1901, the nation entered the World Championship for the first time in 1953.
 Before 1953, Hungary dominated table tennis.
 The Czech Republic and Great Britain were also highly competitive during that time.

-Later on, Japan became the dominant player during late 1950.
+Later on, Japan became the dominant player in late 1950.
 The Chinese players began to dominate table tennis worldwide when they won three consecutive World titles from 1961 to 1965.
-China won 23 out of 32 medals in the 1965 world table tennis championship and was deemed the strongest table tennis nation.
-Due to the Cultural Revolution, the Chinese players did not participate in the 1967 and 1969 World table tennis championships.
+China won 23 out of 32 medals in the 1965 World Table Tennis Championship and was deemed the strongest table tennis nation.
+Due to the Cultural Revolution, Chinese players did not participate in the 1967 and 1969 World Table Tennis Championships.

-1971 was an important year of table tennis in China.
+1971 was an important year for table tennis in China.
 It was the year when China re-emerged in world table tennis with Ping Pong Diplomacy.
 The Chinese invited American and England players to China for a series of friendly matches.
-The Chinese players won 10 out of 32 medals in the 1971 world table tennis championship.
+The Chinese players won 10 out of 32 medals in the 1971 World Table Tennis Championship.